JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

       Interplanetary Alien Ambience - This option enables music that plays when you are in the orbit of a star within an alien race's Sphere of Influence.

-      Music Resume - When enabled music will resume where it last left off.
+      Music Resume - Resumes music from where it last left.
+                    5 Minutes option keeps tabs on each piece of music and resets it to the beginning if it hasn't been active within 5 minutes.
+                    Indefinite resumes the music no matter when it last was heard.

 # Controls